 - Think about the recipient.
 Is this an email to a good friend or to a business associate?
 Your relationship with the person will shape the tone of the letter.
-If you are close (a good friend or family member), you can be a bit more informal.
+If you are close (a good friend or family member), you can be a bit informal.
 For any other associates, keep the letter strictly professional.

 - Write it as soon as possible.
 Don’t wait so long that the recipient doesn’t even know why you are sending it.
-As soon as the promotion is made public, feel free to send a congratulatory email.
+As soon as the promotion is public knowledge, feel free to send a congratulatory email.

 - Edit, edit, edit.
 Like any business letter or email, be sure to proofread the email before sending it.
 If you are networking with someone, you want to appear as polished and professional as possible.
 In any piece of communication, typos and grammatical errors diminish the impact.